 - nutritional deficiencies, such as biotin, iron, or zinc deficiencies

-Sometimes, a doctor may be able to identify one of these conditions as the underlying cause of eyebrow hair loss.
+A doctor may be able to identify one of these conditions as the underlying cause of eyebrow hair loss.
 By treating the underlying cause, you may experience increased eyebrow hair growth.

-There are also over-the-counter (OTC) products that promise to help grow eyebrow hair.
+There are also over-the-counter products that promise to help grow eyebrow hair.
 These are usually serums that contain components to condition or strengthen existing eyebrow hairs.

 Ingredients for eyebrow growth serums include:

 These formulas aim to keep existing eyebrow hairs (and new growth) healthy.
 However, they don’t necessarily affect the growth phase like Latisse does.

 Can I use Latisse if I wear contacts?

 The brand recommends removing contact lenses before you apply Latisse.
 These instructions are outlined for using the product on eyelashes as intended, but it’s best to remove your contact lenses for use on eyebrows, too, in case any Latisse drips into your eyes.